 Prompt Asks for Too Many Tasks at Once

-You wrote one prompt asking the model to: (1) summarize the customer email, (2) classify sentiment, (3) propose a reply, (4) flag for escalation if needed, and (5) draft an internal Slack message.
-The output handles task 1 well, task 2 with a generic answer, skips task 4 entirely, and writes a half-finished reply for task 3.
-Task 5 never gets touched.
-You re-prompt “do all 5” — same pattern, slightly different gaps.
-Multi-task prompts behave like time-shared CPUs with no scheduler: the model gives most of its budget to the first task, ramps down on later ones, and runs out of attention before finishing.
+You wrote one prompt asking the model to (1) summarize a customer email, (2) classify sentiment, (3) propose a reply, (4) flag for escalation if needed, and (5) draft an internal Slack message.
+The output nails task 1, gives a generic answer for task 2, skips task 4 entirely, leaves a half-finished reply for task 3, and never touches task 5.
+You re-prompt “do all 5” and get the same shape with slightly different gaps.

 Common causes